bertiewooster/bertiewooster.github.io/_posts/2023-01-02-Mass-Spectrometry-Fragmentation-Tree.md

 `mzs_grid` contains the mass to charge for each species.
-If there is no species in a cell, its entry is zero.
+If there is no charged species in a cell, its entry is zero.

 ```python